alexandrestein/gotinydb/README.md

 ## Versioning

-The package is under heavy developement for now and is just for testing and developement at this point.
+The package is under heavy development for now and is just for testing and development at this point.
-Ones the design will be finalised the version will start at `1.0.0`.
+Ones the design will be finalized the version will start at `v1.0.0`.
-For futur the versions, see the [tags on this repository](https://github.com/alexandrestein/gotinydb/tags).
+For future the versions, see the [tags on this repository](https://github.com/alexandrestein/gotinydb/tags).

 ## Authors